Prickly Pear Pink & Red Flowers

 “Virgin River Rainbow” Opuntia aurea hybrid

 Extra large plump green pads show off flowers of bright pink with hues of orange, red, & yellow.
+Quick grower to make a very large plant.
 Lays down in winter.
 Dry fruit.
-Washington Co, Utah Zone 5-7
+Washington Co, Utah.
+18″ tall X 72″ wide.
+Zone 5-8

 “Woolly Mammoth” Opuntia nicholii X hystricina

 White shaggy, rigid, pure white spines nearly obscure extra-large plump pads.
 Large 5″ pink flowers.
 Dry spiny fruit.
-Originally from Kane, Co, Utah Zone 5-8
+Originally from Kane, Co, Utah.
+12″ tall X 48″ wide.
+Zone 5-8